djjudas21/autoNodeLabel/README.md

 There is a Docker image published as [djjudas21/autonodelabel](https://hub.docker.com/r/djjudas21/autonodelabel).
 This image is built with `-v` for verbose output and `-s` for sleep forever, so it can be used as Kubernetes DaemonSet.

+Don't run this image in plain Docker/Podman - it expects Kubernetes.